 The most common form of a wheelchair utilizes a push rim connected directly to the drive wheels.
 A user is able to propel the wheelchair by pushing the rims with their hands, thereby rotating the wheel an equal angle.
 The common wheelchair is elegant in its simplicity.

 However, the inherent mechanical coupling of the push rim and the wheel requires that they are placed in the same fore-aft position, which may lead to reduced stability of the wheelchair as well as shoulder problems for the user.

-In setup the clinician must balance these concerns – one hand, the clinician would like to move the push rims forward to promote a better positioning of the shoulders for propulsion.
-On the other hand, the axle of the wheels must remain behind the center of gravity to reduce the likelihood the wheelchair will tip over backward.
+In setup the clinician must balance these concerns – on one hand, the clinician would like to move the push rims forward to promote a better positioning of the shoulders for propulsion.
+On the other hand, the axle of the wheels must remain behind the center of gravity to reduce the likelihood that the wheelchair will tip over backward.

 The positioning of the push-rim and wheel also makes moving in and out of the wheelchair difficult.
 For example, the user must position the wheelchair at an angle with a bed or other transfer surface in order to use a transfer board.
 Without a transfer board, the person must elevate their body a significant distance to clear the wheel of the chair.